Top Things to Do in Whistler This Winter

 Dog Sledding Through Old-Growth Forests

 Learn to harness and handle a team while gliding through snowy forests — an immersive way to connect with Canadian winter traditions and scenery.
 Tours typically include musher instruction and a chance to ride or drive the sled.
+No prior experience is needed, this scenic outdoor activity is deal for non-skiers, families, and mixed-ability groups to fits easily into a ski vacation as a half-day or evening activity

 Local operator: Trappers Run Adventure.